nbeaver/why-linux-is-better/readme.rst

 ..
 TODO: discuss specific comparisons of fixing comparable configuration issue on Linux and Windows.

 The emphasis on textuality also makes diagnosing problems easier.
+For example:

-For example, want to see which displays you're connected to?
+- Want to see which displays you're connected to?
 Run ``xrandr``.
-Want to see what USB devices are connected?
+- Want to see what USB devices are connected?
 Run ``lsusb``.
-Want to restart your networking daemon?
+- Want to restart your networking daemon?
 Run ``sudo /etc/init.d/networking restart``.

 Another benefit of textuality
 is using search engines to find similar problems.